 Germany is therefore heading in the same direction as Japan in terms of the proportion of its adult population who are in the New Old 55+ generation.
 1 in 3 people used to be in this group during the SuperCycle, but already today the figure has jumped to 40%, and will rise to 1 in 2 adults within the next 10 years.

 This means that, like Japan, it has historically seemed hard to persuade people to increase their spending.
 They already have most of what they need in terms of basic products, and so the country’s economy has instead become focused on exports.
-These are an astonishing 52% of GDP, compared to 15% in the USA.

 Data from the OECD Pension Book continues the parallel with Japan: